-The exact protections that an auto insurance policy provides depends on that policy’s terms, conditions, exclusions and limits.
+The exact protections that an auto insurance policy provides depend on that policy’s terms, conditions, exclusions, and limits.
 The following coverages are available through most policies:

-Medical payments which might over injuries sustained by a driver and passengers in the insured vehicle
+Medical payments which might cover injuries sustained by a driver and passengers in the insured vehicle

 Bodily Injury Coverage, which might cover injuries sustained by pedestrians and people in other vehicles

 Comprehensive and Collision Coverage, which might cover damage sustained to the insured vehicle

 Property Damage Coverage, which might cover damage caused to other people’s property